uber/cadence-java-client/README.md

 # Activities

-Activity is the implementation of a particular task in the business logic.
+Activity is a manifestation of a particular task in the business logic.

 ## Activity Interface